 When to Use Wave Payments

-- For online solopreneurs: Wave works best for solo professionals that require simple sales management tools.
-It includes a free accounting software to handle tax and personal finances.
+- For online solopreneurs: Wave works best for solo professionals who require simple sales management tools.
+It includes free accounting software for handling tax and personal finances.

 - For occasional online sellers: Wave comes with the option for creating multiple profiles, so you can create more if you dabble on several seasonal businesses.
-The personal profile can also integrate with Wave’s partner POS and CRM platforms.
+The personal profile can also integrate with Wave’s partner point-of-sale (POS) and customer relationship management (CRM) platforms.

-- Small professional services that use invoicing: Wave offers free use of its invoicing and recurring billing tools, as well as free access to its virtual terminal.
+- Small professional services that use invoicing: Wave offers free use of its invoicing and recurring billing tools and free access to its virtual terminal.

 When to Use an Alternative